adamstallard/modest/README.md

 ##Modest
 (__mo__dular __des__ign __t__emplates)

 Templating language for modular, reusable html, with a clean separation between html and javascript.
+Encourages you to make your own semantic tags.

 ####Write a module like this:
 __animal.xml__